-The international NC3Rs Prize, sponsored by GlaxoSmithKline, is awarded to highlight an outstanding original contribution to scientific and technological advances in the 3Rs in medical, biological or veterinary sciences published within the last three years.
+The international NC3Rs Prize is awarded to highlight an outstanding original contribution to scientific and technological advances in the 3Rs in medical, biological or veterinary sciences published within the last three years.
 The prize is part of our commitment to recognise and reward high quality research which has an impact on the use of animals in the life sciences.

 The prize consists of a grant of £18k, plus a personal award of £2k.
 Highly-commended entries receive a £4k grant and £1k personal award.